sethballantyne/Plexis/PBB/README.md

 Pseudocode for the game and engine is located in the pseudocode directory.
 The root directory of the project contains architecture.dia which is a UMLish diagram of the engine and game architecture.
 It's not meant to be strict UML but most people should be able to follow it (I hope *cough*).
 Each XML schema will be documented as it's finalized.

+The level editor is functional but it's only a proof of concept.
+It's going to be replaced during development.